 A small shop for the handmade paper has been opened in one of the buildings at Matagiri and is doing very well.
 While it is small, it is large enough to show off to advantage the gorgeous marbled and other handmade paper and gift items from the Ashram and the marbled silks.
-A larger shop, or gallery, is as other products from the Ashram and Auroville.
+A larger shop, or gallery, is being considered for the possibility of showing art work as well as other products from the Ashram and Auroville.

-Matagiri will host the darshan gathering for Mother's birthday, Saturday, February 21, 1987.
+Matagiri will host the darshan gathering for Mother's birth-day, Saturday, February 21, 1987.
 Anyone wishing to attend should call 914-679-8322 or write Matagiri, Mt.
 Tremper, NY 12457, for further details.